-Thermostats Hazardous Waste See Alternatives Illegal in Garbage & Drains Contains Mercury Through the IWMA’s SLO Take Back Program, every retailer that sells mercury-added thermostats in San Luis Obispo County must take those items back from the public for free.
+Thermostats See Alternatives Illegal in Garbage & Drains Contains Mercury Hazardous Waste Through the IWMA’s SLO Take Back Program, every retailer that sells mercury-added thermostats in San Luis Obispo County must take those items back from the public for free.
 Thermostats are sent from take back locations to be safely disposed of.
 The “SLO Take Back Program” is funded by a grant from the California Integrated Waste Management Board.
 If you are a business, check out this free thermostat recycling program.
-Find out what to do with household hazardous waste How to Check for Mercury Remove the thermostat’s cover and check if you see a bulb or vial that contains a silver, metallic liquid.
+How to Check for Mercury Remove the thermostat’s cover and check if you see a bulb or vial that contains a silver, metallic liquid.
 This silver, metallic liquid is mercury.
 Do Not Throw in the Trash A thermostat that contains mercury should be disposed of as Household Hazardous Waste (HHW), so never throw them in the trash.
 Digital Thermostats Are E-Waste Digital thermostats should be disposed of as e-waste.
 Alternative Ways to Recycle Return to an HVAC Wholesaler Heating Ventilation and Air Conditioning (HVAC) wholesalers are required by law to accept mercury thermostats free of charge.
 Find collectors who will recycle your thermostat.
 Ways to Reduce Replace Mercury Thermostats Most thermostats nowadays are made without mercury, so they are less damaging to the environment and more energy efficient.
 Consider updating your thermostat to save energy and money.